(updated on 9/5/2019)

 If you have a research connection with a professor or other possible adviser e.g. are already working in a laboratory, have had a coop or a Research Experience for Undergraduates “REU” or other research experience, or otherwise have ideas of your own, by all means pursue them.

 Most students work on projects suggested by faculty members.
 However, many faculty members are flexible, so if you have specific ideas, you may find it valuable to ask appropriate faculty members if they will serve as your mentor in that project.

 Most university research is public, as are most physics senior projects, but some researchers, particularly in industry, are concerned about intellectual property, IP, (i.e. secrecy).
 This is true even for some university researchers, who might also have to worry about journal policies related to posting information before publishing in the journal or publicizing innovative concepts before establishing ‘ownership’ by publishing in a journal or filing a patent.
 While the content (proposals, posters, papers) of most physics senior projects are normally considered to be in the public domain and you are required to make a public presentation, adjustments can be made if there is good reason.
 If, however, the work cannot be publicized at all, even to classmates and the Senior Project Committee, it might not be suitable as a PHYS 351/353 project.

 Click on “Physics Advisers / Projects Offered” to see proposals for projects from department faculty members.

 Click on https://physics.case.edu/research/#centers to see the research interests of department faculty.

-Previous Senior Projects may give you ideas of who to ask.
-Click on “Browse Senior Projects” above to find lists of previous Senior Projects organized in various ways including field, degree track and major.
+Previous Senior Projects may give you ideas for future projects since some might be unfinished or open to expansion.
+Click on “Browse Senior Projects” above and http://www.phys.cwru.edu/undergrad/Senior%20Projects/PhysicsSeniorProjectArchive.html to find descriptions of previous Senior Projects.